kronoc/dabtools/README.md

 ## Hardware support

-Note that there is currently no way to specify the device - dab2eti will first look for and use a /dev/wavefinder0 device, and if that is not found, it will search for RTL-SDR devices.
+There is now way to specify the device - dab2eti will by default use the first RTL-SDR device it finds otherwise it will look for and use a /dev/wavefinder0 device.

-dab2eti on a Wavefinder requires around 51% CPU (on an Intel(R) Core(TM)2 Duo CPU E6750 @ 2.66GHz) to decode the BBC National DAB
-ensemble.

-dab2eti on an RTL-SDR dongle requires around 68% CPU on the same CPU and ensemble.

 There is an experimental Viterbi decoder (which uses x64 SSE instructions, so will only compile for x64) which can be enabled by